kgryte/node-app-boot/README.md

 #### bootable( [...args] )

 Returns a boot `function`.
-Any provided `arguments` are passed to each registered phase.
+All provided `arguments` are passed to each registered phase.

 ``` javascript
 var app = require( 'express' )();